pippinbarr/cart253-2018/modules/libraries-p5-sound/libraries-p5-sound.md

 }
 ```

+---

 ## Bigger victories

 - That is already surprisingly evocative and fun to play around with!
-- Crucially this involves the combination of the __power of the library__ (to loop a sound and changes its rate dynamically while it plays) with the __power of our programming__ (our knowledge of the `map()` function and how we can use it to convert from one kind of number to another)
+- Crucially this involves the combination of the __power of the library__ (to loop a sound and change its rate dynamically while it plays) with the __power of our programming__ (our knowledge of the `map()` function and how we can use it to convert from one kind of number to another)
 - `rate()` is just __fun__

 ---

 ## Oscillator base sample code

-- One of the objects provided by `p5.sound` is `p5.Oscillator`
+- Another of the objects provided by `p5.sound` is `p5.Oscillator`
 - The [page for that object](https://p5js.org/reference/#/p5.Oscillator) has a pretty complicated amount of example code
 - So to start with we might just paste that in to see what happens...
 --